Insights on Traveling Iternationally During COVID

 There have been numerous articles about how this is an ideal time to visit the famous travel destinations of the world.
 I would have to agree.
 If you’re vaccinated, comfortable with air travel and want to enjoy uncrowded sites, it’s hard to imagine a better time to travel.

-While I was in Turkey, we also had a small group enjoying the islands of the Adriatic along the coast of Croatia on our Croatian Yachting adventure.
+While I was in Turkey, we also had a small group enjoying the islands of the Adriatic along the coast of Croatia on our Croatian Yachting Tours.
 They had a fantastic time, and like our experience in Turkey, enjoyed living outside almost all the time.

 Soon our season in Baja, Mexico begins.
 We are eager to share outdoor adventures with our guests, as we kayak in the crystal waters of the Sea of Cortez, watch whales from our whale camp at Magdalena Bay and explore the mission towns of the mountainous interior.